-After you enable security auditing, you must set specific security auditing rules to audit user operations.
+After you enable security audit, you need to set specific audit rules to audit user operations.

 Applicability

 This topic applies only to OceanBase Database Enterprise Edition.
-OceanBase Database Community Edition does not support the auditing feature.
+OceanBase Database Community Edition does not support audit rules.

-You can set the auditing log strategy by using the audit_log_strategy parameter.
-This parameter determines how auditing logs are written.
-Valid values are ASYNCHRONOUS, PERFORMANCE, and SYNCHRONOUS.
-Choose a log strategy based on your business needs to balance performance and log integrity.
+You can set the audit log strategy by using the audit_log_strategy parameter.
+The supported write strategies are ASYNCHRONOUS, PERFORMANCE, and SYNCHRONOUS.
+You can select a write strategy based on your business requirements to achieve a balance between performance and log integrity.

-For example, to set the auditing log write strategy to asynchronous mode (with synchronous wait when the buffer is full):
+For example, you can set the audit log writing strategy to asynchronous writing, and set the system to wait synchronously when the buffer is full.

 obclient [test]> ALTER SYSTEM SET audit_log_strategy='ASYNCHRONOUS';

-When asynchronous log writing is enabled, you can control the buffer size with the audit_log_buffer_size parameter.
+When asynchronous log writing is used, you can use the audit_log_buffer_size parameter to specify the buffer size.

-You can set the auditing log format using the audit_log_format parameter.
-Currently, only the CSV format is supported.
+You can set the audit log format by using the audit_log_format parameter.
+Only the CSV format is supported.

 obclient [test]> ALTER SYSTEM SET audit_log_format='CSV';

-You can specify whether to record SQL statements in auditing logs using the audit_log_query_sql parameter.
-Valid values are ALL and NONE.
+You can set the SQL statements to be recorded in audit logs by using the audit_log_query_sql parameter.
+The value can be ALL or NONE.

 obclient [test]> ALTER SYSTEM SET audit_log_query_sql='NONE';

-When query SQL statements are recorded, the auditing file applies data masking to the following types of statements:
+When Query SQL statements are recorded, the audit log file desensitizes the following statements:

-- CMD: For statements containing sensitive information such as passwords or AK/SK (for example, create user, backup/restore, modify configuration), the system records
+- CMD: For statements that contain sensitive information such as passwords and AccessKeys/Secrets, such as CREATE USER, initiate backup and restore, and modify parameters, the system records them as

 ***.